Staff & Board

 Eva Fisher is Public Energy’s Administrator.
 She also works as the Program Coordinator with the Electric City Culture Council, and as a food columnist for kawarthaNOW.com.
 She comes to us with a love of performance first fostered in the role of “Jamie at 6” in the 4th Line Theatre’s 1993 production of The Moodie Traill.
 Nowadays she is more comfortable in front of a spreadsheet than an audience.
 Eva has honed her management and event production skills through her role as General Manager of Kawartha Country Wines and the Kawartha Store.
 She holds a BScH in Earth Systems Science with a minor in English from Queen’s University.

-Revy Barber, Program Assistant in Marketing & Media
+Revy Barber, Marketing & Media

 Colin MacAdam, Board Chair

 Colin MacAdam met his true love at Trent in the late 70’s.
 He was a poet of sorts in those days and learned to throw a Frisbee.
 Since returning to Peterborough in 2007 Colin has been singing with the Peterborough Singers and the Convivio Chorus, performing with Old Men Dancing, and working as an adjudicator.
 Colin has been on several boards of directors and now chairs the board of Public Energy.